probuse/allUsers/README.md

 ## How to run the application

-Finally run the application with `flutter run` in the terminal
+Finally run the application with `flutter run` in the terminal(make sure you have a device connected)

 ## Dependencies
 - [Dart](https://dart.dev/)